Piling: Soldier pile

-Screw piles
+Screw pile

 Screw piles, also called helical piers and screw foundations, have been used as foundations since the mid 19th century in screw-pile lighthouses.
 Screw piles are galvanized iron pipe with helical fins that are turned into the ground by machines to the required depth.
 The screw distributes the load to the soil and is sized accordingly.

-Suction piles
+Suction pile

 Suction piles are used underwater to secure floating platforms.
 Tubular piles are driven into the seabed (or more commonly dropped a few metres into a soft seabed) and then a pump sucks water out at the top of the tubular, pulling the pile further down.

 The proportions of the pile (diameter to height) are dependent upon the soil type.
 Sand is difficult to penetrate but provides good holding capacity, so the height may be as short as half the diameter.
 Clays and muds are easy to penetrate but provide poor holding capacity, so the height may be as much as eight times the diameter.
 The open nature of gravel means that water would flow through the ground during installation, causing 'piping' flow (where water boils up through weaker paths through the soil).
 Therefore, suction piles cannot be used in gravel seabeds.